 "Bhaishajya-séna, many are the Dharmas I have taught.
 Bhaishajya-séna, for some hundreds of thousands of myriad millions of eons, I engaged in arduous activities.
 But that engagement in arduous activities was not for the sake of wealth.
-It was not in order to enjoy a livelihood.
 It was not in order to enjoy power.
 Bhaishajya-séna, I engaged in arduous activities in order to comprehend the nature of phenomena.
 But until the time, until the moment that I heard this Sangháta dharma-paryáya, I did not attain unsurpassed, perfect and complete enlightenment.
-But, Bhaishajya-séna, on the very day I heard it, I was entirely, completely enlightened into unsurpassed, perfect and complete enlightenment.
+But, Bhaishajya-séna, on the very day I heard it, I was entirely, completely enlightened into unsurpassed, perfect and complete and complete enlightened into unsurpassed,

 "Bhaishajya-séna, this dharma-paryáya is profound.
 Hearing this dharma-paryáya is rare.
 Bhaishajya-séna, the arising of tathágatas is also supremely rare.
 Bhaishajya-séna, those who uphold this dharma-paryáya are also supremely rare.
 All those who hear this dharma-paryáya will be fully and completely enlightened in unsurpassed, perfect and complete enlightenment.
 Bhaishajya-séna, for a thousand eons, they will overcome cyclic existence.
 They will attain the perfectly pure buddha field.
 They will also thoroughly understand cessation and the path.
-They will be well-suited to thoroughly know the source.
-They will be wellsuited to thoroughly know the place of virtue.
+They will be well-suited to thoroughly know the place of virtue.
 They will be well-suited to directly know and thoroughly know the place of virtue.
+They will be well-suited to thoroughly know the place of virtue.
 They will be well-suited to thoroughly know the place of virtue and to thoroughly know cessation.
 Bhaishajya-séna, why is it called 'cessation'?"